PurpleBooth/ed-system-search/README.md

         --max-distance-from-sol <LIGHT_SECONDS>
             Filter the systems that are further than this distance from sol

+        --max-number-of-factions <COUNT>
+            Filter the systems that have more factions than the number given

         --min-docks <COUNT>
             Filter the systems that are have less than the given number of docks